ngs-docs/2015-oct-nonmodel/s-data-analysis.rst

       mkdir ~/rnaseq
       cd ~/rnaseq

-   and then run the 'wget' commands below.
+   and then run the 'curl' commands below.

 At this point, you should have four files::